Cluny Dam

-The Cluny Power Station is a conventional hydroelectric power station located in the Central Highlands region of Tasmania, Australia.
-The power station is situated on the Lower River Derwent catchment and is owned and operated by Hydro Tasmania.
+The Cluny Dam is a gravity dam across the Lower River Derwent, located in the Central Highlands region of Tasmania, Australia.
+Completed in 1967, the resultant reservoir, Cluny Lagoon, was established for the purpose of generating hydroelectricity by the Cluny Power Station, a conventional hydroelectric power station.
+The dam and power station are owned and operated by Hydro Tasmania.

-Technical details
+Dam overview

+Built by the Hydro Electric Corporation (TAS) in 1967, the concrete dam wall is 30 m high and 204 m long.
+When full, the reservoir has capacity of 4880 ML and covers 80 ha, drawn from a catchment area of 2971 km2.
+The uncontrolled spillway has a flow capacity of 4248 m3/s.
+The reservoir receives water from the Repulse Dam.

+Hydroelectric power station

 Part of the Derwent scheme that comprises eleven hydroelectric power stations, the Cluny Power Station is the tenth power station in the scheme.
-The power station is located aboveground below Cluny Lagoon, a small storage created by the concrete gravity Cluny Dam on the Derwent River.
+The power station is located aboveground below the Cluny Lagoon.
 The facilities at the Cluny Power Station are simple and include the dam, intake structure with intake gate designed to cut off full flow, a short penstock which is integral with the dam, power station building, generator equipment and associated facilities.

-The power station was commissioned in 1967 by the Hydro Electric Corporation (TAS) and has a single Boving Kaplan-type turbine with a generating capacity of 18.6 MW of electricity.
+The power station was commissioned in 1967 by the Hydro Electric Corporation and has a single Boving Kaplan-type turbine with a generating capacity of 18.6 MW of electricity.
 Within the station building, the turbine has a four-bladed runner and concrete spiral casing.
 Pre-stressed cables passing through the stay vanes anchor the spiral casing and form part of the station foundation.
 No inlet valve is installed in the station.
 The station output, estimated to be 90 GWh annually, is fed to TasNetworks' transmission grid via an 11 kV/220 kV Siemens generator transformer to the outdoor switchyard.

 Water discharged from the Cluny Power Station flows into the River Derwent.